SamProell/phd-thesis-digitalcardio/proposal/thesis-proposal.md

 Preliminary explorations will reveal, which sensors are most suitable for specific tasks and which measurement protocols are appropriate to obtain strong signals.
-Multiple factors have to be considered such as sensor placement, patient position, expected patient behavior and measurement duration.
+Multiple factors have to be considered such as sensor placement, patient position, measurement duration and expected patient behavior.

 Besides generating new data, we may also use existing data (public and internal) for working towards improved biosignal and image processing methods.
 By building models